CrisLeaf/solotodo-notebooks-analysis/hyperparameters/README.md

 # Hyperparameters tuning

 The hyperparameter choice of any machine learning model can be improved using scripts.
 Luckily there exists a bunch of Python libraries to do so.
+We are using Optuna, as it allows us to define non discrete spaces.
+One can just pick random numbers defining only the upper and lower bounds.

 ## Requirements